 Additionally, you have commands for development, database, config and other Magento parts.

-Since the Magento software uses dependency injection, n98-magerun2 has two more corresponding commands.
+Since Magento relies heavily on dependency injection, n98-magerun2 has two more corresponding commands.
 The first one generates DI configuration and all non-existing interceptors and factories:

-The second one generates all non-existing proxies and factories, then pre-compiles class definitions, inheritance information and plugins definitions:
+The second one generates all non-existing proxies and factories, then pre-compiles class definitions, inheritance information, and Magento 2 plugin definitions:

 Furthermore, n98-magerun2 has one more command which will be useful for Magento 2 developers: “generation:flush”.
 It flushes generated code like factories and proxies which are, by default, located in var/generation/ folder of your Magento 2 system.